-The light, ethereal and tasty crumb that comes out with just a few ingredients is spectacular.
+The crumb is so light, ethereal and tasty that it comes out with just a few ingredients.
 Its golden crust will make you fall in love from the first bite.
 Of course, this brioche has a downside...
-You will not be able to stop eating, it is totally addictive!
+You won't be able to stop eating, it's totally addictive!

 To make this brioche, I have opted for an Emile Henry ceramic mold of about 23 centimeters.
 I have chosen to divide the dough into 3 equal parts for a simple reason; By baking 3 rolls of dough in the same mold, we can then individually separate these pieces, thus obtaining 3 brioche loaves.

 In this way we can keep the pieces individually wrapped in plastic wrap and a freezer bag.
-They freeze great and when you need a slice, just pull out a piece and cut the slices of your choice.
-Even if the piece is frozen, don't worry, slices can be cut without any problem.
-Then, you have several options; put in a toaster directly or let defrost at room temperature.
+They freeze great and when you need a slice, you just have to take a piece out and cut the slices to your choice.
+Even if the piece is frozen, don't worry, slices can be cut without problem.
+Then, you have several options; put in a toaster directly or let thaw at room temperature.

-It is very important that you use the right flour to make this brioche.
+It is very important that to make this brioche you use the right flour.
 You need a strong flour , with a minimum percentage of 13% protein.
-To find out the percentage of protein that a flour has, it is as simple as looking at the nutritional information that comes on the package and looking for proteins in the table.
+To find out the protein percentage that a flour has, it is as simple as looking at the nutritional information that comes on the package and looking for the proteins in the table.

 T&G acacia wood shovel , Birkmann bread scraper and Pallarès carbon steel knife